thanasisn/SDR_enhancement_LAP/article/article_doc.md

 ### 2.3.2 Long term change of clear sky irradiance

-The above clear sky reference values are not enough to describe the long term variation, due to the changes of the atmospheric constituents, mainly AOD.
-As observed by Natsis, Bais, and Meleti (2023), there is a long term brightening effect, over Thessaloniki for the studied period.
-In order to better incorporate this change, we used, estimations of AOD change derived from two sources.
-For 1993 -- 2005, Kazadzis et al.
+The above clear sky reference values are based on the climatological AOD and WC, hence they cannot describe accurately the long term variation of
+$\text{GHI}_{\text{ref}}$ due to changes in the two atmospheric constituents, mainly AOD.
+As reported by Natsis, Bais, and Meleti (2023), there is a long term brightening effect in the GHI data of Thessaloniki for the period 1993 -- 2023, which for clear-sky data was attributed to long-term changes in aerosol effects.
+Therefore, an adjustment of the $\text{GHI}_{\text{ref}}$ used in this study is necessary.
+As AERONET data start only in 2003, we used for the period 1993 --- 2005 estimates of changes in AOD at $340\,\text{nm}$ derived from a collocated Brewer spectrophotometer derived from two sources.
+For 1993 -- 2005 (Kazadzis et al. 2007) to calculate the trend in
-(2007) have found a change of $- 3.8\,\%$ per year at AOD on
-$340\,\text{nm}$, using a Brewer spectrophotometer.
-For 2005 to 2023, we derived the trend from the available monthly climatological data of AERONET.
+$\text{GHI}_{\text{ref}}$ during this period.

 To create a unified trend for the long term change of the clear sky irradiance, we simulated the values of AOD derived from those sources